simbrain/simbraindocs/src/docs/network/updateLogic.md

 ### Network Model Update Order

-Even with buffering it does matter what order network models are updated in (for example, a [Hebbian](synapses/hebbian.html) synapse updated before or after neuron update will often produce different results.
+Even with buffering there are cases where it matters what order network models are updated in.
+For example, it makes a difference whether a [Hebbian](synapses/hebbian.html) is updated before or after neuron update.
 Network models are updated in the following order:

 - Neuron
 - NeuronGroup